SFDO-Community/Summit-Events-App/docs/set-up.md

 1. In Setup go to User Custom Code -> Custom Settings

-2. Click on the "Manage" link for the custom setting "UST Event Settings"
+2. Click on the "Manage" link for the custom setting "Summit Events Settings"

 3. Click "New" button just before the "Default Organization Level Value."
 There are two "New" buttons on the page.
 You will know you are on the wrong one if you are asked to assign a user or a profile.
 You should only need to enter the URL in the follow step.